m-labs/artiq/doc/manual/rtio.rst

       delay(2*us)
       output.pulse(500*ns)

-Note that many input methods will necessarily involve the wall clock catching up to the timeline cursor or advancing before it.
-This is to be expected: managing output events means working to plan the future, but managing input events means working to react to the past.
-For input channels, it is the past that is under discussion.
+Note that many input methods may involve the wall clock catching up to the timeline cursor or advancing later than it.
+We should expect this: for output events, we're planning future events, whereas for input events, we're reacting to past events.

-In this case, the :meth:`~artiq.coredevice.ttl.TTLInOut.gate_rising` waits for the duration of the 500ns interval (or *gate window*) and records an event for each rising edge.
-At the end of the interval it exits, leaving the timeline cursor at the end of the interval (``now_mu = rtio_counter_mu``). :meth:`~artiq.coredevice.ttl.TTLInOut.count` unloads these events from the input buffers and counts the number of events recorded, during which the wall clock necessarily advances (``rtio_counter_mu > now_mu``).
+In our example and as illustrated below, the :meth:`~artiq.coredevice.ttl.TTLInOut.gate_rising` monitors the input for rising edges during the the 500ns gate interval, recording an event for each detected edge.
+At the end of the interval, [:meth:`~artiq.coredevice.ttl.TTLInOut.gate_rising` exits, leaving the timeline cursor positioned at the end of the interval (` rtio_counter_mu = now_mu`).
+Then, [:meth:`~artiq.coredevice.ttl.TTLInOut.count` unloads these events from the input buffers and counts them, during which the wall clock advances (``rtio_counter_mu > now_mu``).
 Accordingly, before we place any further output events, a :func:`~artiq.language.core.delay` is necessary to re-establish positive slack.

-Similar situations arise with methods such as :meth:`TTLInOut.sample_get <artiq.coredevice.ttl.TTLInOut.sample_get>` and :meth:`TTLInOut.watch_done <artiq.coredevice.ttl.TTLInOut.watch_done>`.

 .. wavedrom::